Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

 \subsubsection{Implementations}

 To implement \emph{WIRL}, we built a plugin for IntelliJ IDEA using the \emph{IntelliJ PlatForm Plugin SDK}~\cite{IntelliJPluginSDK} and the Langchain4J~\cite{Langchain4J} framework to interface with LLM APIs.
 While \emph{WIRL} is designed to be compatible with any advanced LLMs, in this study we use \emph{Qwen2.5-Coder-14B} as the backend model for two key reasons.
 First, if \emph{WIRL} demonstrates superior performance over state-of-the-art full-parameter LLMs while relying on a smaller model, it further highlights the strength of our design.
 Second, models with fewer parameters typically respond faster~\cite{li2025largelanguagemodelinference,Zhu2024ASurvey}, making them more suitable for real-time usage in development environments.

-To support code analysis and contextual understanding, we leverage the \emph{Program Structure Interface} (PSI)~\cite{PSI}, a powerful abstraction for syntactic and semantic analysis, including data flow inspection and code structure extraction.
+In our current implementation, we utilize the \emph{Program Structure Interface} (PSI)~\cite{PSI}, a powerful toolkit for syntactic and semantic analysis, to gather compiler information for the \emph{Locator} and perform AST analysis for the \emph{Collector}.

 In addition, \emph{WIRL} employs an iterative strategy to perform context-aware code wiring.
 To balance latency, computational cost, and effectiveness, we empirically set the maximum number of iterations at two.